Optimal martingale transport between radially symmetric marginals in general dimensions: Optimal transport problem and its variant

-It is therefore important to consider the higher dimensional case.
+We note that the above cited papers are all concerned with dimension one.
 In this paper, we show that the optimal martingale problem has a unique solution in case the marginals $\mu$, $\nu$ are radially symmetric in arbitrary dimensions, which is satisfied by important distributions such as Gaussians.
 To the best of the author's knowledge, this is the first such result to be established in arbitrarily high dimensions, along with a companion paper \cite{GKL2} which deals with the general marginals case.
+In view of the fact that the optimal transport theory \eqref{TP} in higher dimension has had a profound influence on many areas of mathematics, physics and economics, we hope that the theory of martingale optimal transport in higher dimension will also find many important applications.